dwtj/clwb-bugs-example/README.md

 # CLion With Bazel Bugs Demo

-This repository can be used to demonstrate three potential bugs in CLion with
+This repository is intended to be used to demonstrate two potential bugs in the CLion Bazel plugin:
-Bazel:

 - CLion does not find stdlib `assert()` macro
-- CLion `lldb` debug fails
-- CLion `gdb` debug fails
+- CLion Fails to Debug `cc_binary` target

 I intend to file each as a GitHub issue at `bazelbuild/intellij`.